-Continuous noise measurement is undertaken for management purposes using directional noise loggers capable of providing 1000 Hertz low pass (LP) data which are strategically positioned around the mine and log in regular intervals.
+Continuous noise measurement is undertaken for management purposes only, using directional noise loggers capable of providing noise data to 630 Hertz (Hz) and/or 1000 Hz which are strategically positioned around the mine and log in regular intervals.
 The real time directional noise monitoring locations monitor noise levels and the direction of that noise relative to the monitor.

-Directional LP LAeq for Mt Arthur Coal is logged.
-Mt Arthur Coal Directional LAeq results are the sum of directional values within an included angle that encompasses Mt Arthur Coal mining areas relevant for each monitoring location.
+Directional LP LAeq and LA90 for Mt Arthur Coal is logged.
+Mt Arthur Coal Directional LP LAeq and LA90 results are the sum of directional values within an included angle that encompasses Mt Arthur Coal mining areas relevant for each monitoring location.

-If the logged Mt Arthur noise measurement exceeds the criteria at any logger location, alerts are sent to the Open Cut Examiners (OCE) and any responses recorded in accordance with the TARP requirements outlined in Section 8.4.
+If the logged estimated mining noise level exceeds the relevant criteria at any logger location, an alert is sent to the MAC Dispatch.
+The OCE will be contacted by the MAC Dispatch about the alert and any responses recorded in accordance with the TARP requirements outlined in Section 8.1.3.
 Alarms will not be generated when wind speed is above 5 m/s or during periods of rainfall, as the environmental noise levels will not be representative.
 Calibration of unattended equipment will take place in line with the manufacturer's recommendations.
-Attended Monitoring Method

-9.4 Attended Monitoring Method
+9.2.2 Attended Monitoring Method

-Mt Arthur mine is responsible for completing monthly attended noise monitoring to be carried out in accordance with Appendix 10 of PA 09_0062.
-This monitoring is used to determine compliance with the relevant conditions of the Approval and is undertaken by an Independent Third Party Consultant.
+Mt Arthur mine is responsible for ensuring monthly attended noise monitoring to be carried out in accordance with Appendix 10 of PA 09\0062 and EPL11457.
+This monitoring is used to determine compliance with the relevant conditions of the Approval and EPL is undertaken by an independent third party consultant.
+The independent third-party consultant will not notify Mt Arthur Coal prior to conducting monthly noise monitoring but shall endeavour to schedule noise monitoring when meteorological forecasts indicate that noise criteria will be applicable.

 The monthly attended noise survey comprises one night measurement at each location and the duration of each measurement must be 15 minutes.
 Received levels from various noise sources must be noted during attended monitoring and particular attention paid to the extent of Mt Arthur Coal's contribution, if any.
 At each receptor location, Mt Arthur Coal's LAeq (15 minute) and LA1 (1 minute) (in the absence of any other noise) must be, where possible, measured directly, determined by frequency analysis, calculated based on number of events (of known level) and duration, or, a combination of those methods.
-This monitoring is carried out at least once a month (but at least two weeks apart), unless the Secretary directs otherwise.
+This monitoring is carried out at least once a month (but at least two weeks apart) unless the Secretary directs otherwise.